Particular/docs.particular.net/nservicebus/upgrades/nhibernate-timeouts-index.md

 ## Check at startup

 If there are endpoints that created an incorrect index definition then this is detected in all fixed supported versions for 6.2.x, 7.0.x and 7.1.x.
 The detection routine is run when the endpoint instance is created and started.
-If that instance is affected the following log event with log level warning is written:
+If that instance is affected the following  warning is logged:

 > Could not find TimeoutEntity_EndpointIdx index.
 This may cause significant performance degradation of message deferral.
 Consult NServiceBus NHibernate persistence documentation for details on how to create this index.